 The specialization was not only a matter of training: it was then reflected into the specialization of officials' competencies within the bureaucratic apparatus (Lindenfeld, 1997, p.264-315).
 In fact, the type of training officials received was closely matched to the type of career they were entitled to and they would pursue (Kocka, 1981).
 As the German Empire became the first modern welfare state, by providing sickness insurance, accident insurance and old-age and disability pensions (1883-1889), it had trained professionals in social policy to draw from for administration.
 As industrialization required the development of regulatory bureaucracies, the expertise existed to support these processes; and the organizational capacities of the bureaucracy had spillovers into the organization of firms (Kocka, 1981).
-While in the 18th century the German description of governing was summed up with the

-While in the 18th century the German description of governing was summed up with the word Klugheit (cleverness), Fachkompetenz (field expertise) became the defining word of the bureaucracy by 1900 (Beck, 1992; Lindenfeld, 1997).20 And not surprisingly, one of the features of Weberian bureaucracy is the 'functional division of labor, and well-defined areas of jurisdiction' (Weber, 1968, p.
+While in the 18th century the German description of governing was summed up with the word Klugheit (cleverness), Fachkompetenz (field expertise) became the defining word of the bureaucracy by 1900 (Beck, 1992; Lindenfeld, 1997).21 And not surprisingly, one of the features of Weberian bureaucracy is the 'functional division of labor, and well-defined areas of jurisdiction' (Weber, 1968, p.
 223).